kaidez/kaidez.com/README.md

 While both GruntJS and Bower are not hard dependencies of kaidez.com, both use Node and its internal package manager, npm, as a hard dependency.
 Node and npm can be downloaded and installed simultaneously at [http://nodejs.org/](http://nodejs.org/).

 Within kaidez.com on the development level, GruntJS itself has many hard dependencies.
 The site's Grunt functionality is powered by the `Gruntfile.js` file and its dependencies are listed in the `package.json`...both files are at the site root.
-These dependencies are essentially plugins stored as Node packages stored on the [npm Registry](https://npmjs.org/).
+These dependencies are essentially plugins stored as Node packages on the [npm Registry](https://npmjs.org/).
 Assuming that npm is installed on the local machine, these plugins can be installed all at once via the command line by first navigating to the site root folder, then running the following command:

     npm install

-When this command is run, npm will look at the plugins defined in the `devDependencies` listed in `package.json` and either install them in the `node_modules` folder at the site root, or create a `node_modules` folder at the site root first, *then* install the plugins in the folder.
+When this command is run, npm will look at the plugins defined in the `devDependencies` object in `package.json` and either install them in the `node_modules` folder at the site root, or create a `node_modules` folder at the site root first, *then* install the plugins in the folder.

 Bower itself treats Git as semi-hard dependency: Bower can operate if Git is not installed locally, but this is not recommened. kaidez.com's Bower functionality is powered by the `.bowerrc` file for Bower-specific configurations.
 The `bower.json` at the site root lists site dependencies and *not* things that Bower depends on.

-The above-mentioned `bower.json` file defines the site's packages in the `dependencies` objetc.
+The above-mentioned `bower.json` file defines the site's packages in the `dependencies` object.
 These packages are core files such as [Font Awesome](http://fortawesome.github.io/Font-Awesome/icons/), [enquire.js](http://wicky.nillia.ms/enquire.js/), [jQuery](http://jquery.com/) and their respective dependencies.
 It's important to note that these files are "linked to" in the Bower registry and not actually "stored inside of it."

 If the site is either download either as a .zip file or with `git clone`, all of the packages are installed at the site root in either in the `requireBuildOut` or `font` folder.
-Bower is not required in this case; however, if the packages need to be managed, Bower would need to be installed...it's best if it's installed globally using npm at the site root and at the command line level as follows:
+Bower is not required in this case; however, if the packages need to be managed, Bower would need to be installed...it's best if it's installed *globally* using npm at the site root and at the command line level as follows:

     npm install -g bower